Nervous System Regulation Therapy in Pasadena

 Nervous system regulation therapy helps your body relearn how to come back down.

-If you went through periods of intense stress, trauma, or long stretches of responsibility, your nervous system may have learned that staying alert was necessary.
+But for many people, this pattern didn’t just show up randomly.
+It developed over time.
+If you went through periods of stress, unpredictability, trauma, or long stretches of responsibility, your system may have learned that staying alert was necessary.

-Over time that can lead to patterns like:
+Over time, that can turn into patterns like:

 overanalyzing situations